Maya Farming & Maize (Corn)

 Dr Diane being directed by her Maya friend, Ixnal, in how to shape a tortilla.

-Both the ancient and modern Maya basic subsistence was maize, beans and squash.
+Both the ancient and modern Maya basic subsistence was maize, beans and squash, maize being the most important.

 Maize is the most common crop grown in the Maya area.
 Milpa is the term for corn-based agriculture, the products of which are consumed by the family.